-Like it is with traditions in Europe, holidays in China are a time of rest and family gatherings.
+Like it is with traditions in other countries, holidays in China are a time of rest and family gatherings.
 The grandest celebrations are on holidays completely unknown in the western world.
 Most of the events fall on different dates each year, which might be disorienting and should be checked ahead of time.
 This article will discuss what holidays are celebrated in China in 2022, taking into account days off work.

 Most Important Holidays in China

 Dates of traditional Chinese holidays were set following the lunisolar calendar; therefore, they fall on different dates each year in the Gregorian one.
 Many of the holidays have been celebrated for centuries and find their roots in ancient legends.
-Among the most significant are Chinese New Year, Qingming Festival, Dragon Boat Festival, and the Mid-Autumn Festival.
+Among the most significant are the Chinese New Year, Qingming Festival, Dragon Boat Festival, and the Mid-Autumn Festival.

 New federal holidays were also introduced in the 20th century, and in their case, the date is consistent every year.
 Labour Day and National Day of the People’s Republic of China are considered the most important.
 Additionally, New Year’s Day, so January 1st, is also a day off for Chinese people, although the holiday is not actively celebrated.